kubernetes/autoscaler/cluster-autoscaler/README.md

 Based on the above assumption Cluster Autoscaler creates template nodes for each of the node groups and checks if any of the unschedulable pods would fit to a brand new node, if created.
-While it may sound similar to what the real scheduler does it is currently quite simplified and may require multiple iterations before all of the pods are eventually scheduled.
+While it may sound similar to what the real scheduler does, it is currently quite simplified and may require multiple iterations before all of the pods are eventually scheduled.
 If there are multiple node groups that, if increased, would help with getting some pods running, different strategies can be selected for choosing which node group is increased.
 The default is